The Secret Language of Your Gut

 Probiotics are where things get both exciting and confusing.
 With thousands of products making promises, how do you choose wisely?
 By understanding which strains do what and matching them to your needs.

-Let me start with what I consider the heavyweight champion of evidence-based probiotics: VSL#3.
-This isn't just another probiotic, it's a high-potency, multi-strain formulation that's been validated in numerous clinical trials for its therapeutic effects.
-I used it extensively with my post-op surgical patients and had consistent positive results.
+Let me start with what I now recognize as the heavyweight champion of evidence-based probiotics: Visbiome.
+This isn't just another probiotic—it's the high-potency, multi-strain formulation that's actually been validated in over 100 clinical trials for its therapeutic effects.
+I've used it extensively with my post-op surgical patients and had consistent positive results.

-VSL#3 contains multiple strains of Lactobacillus, Bifidobacterium, and Streptococcus thermophilus at concentrations that make a clinical difference.
-It comes in capsules of 112 billion CFU’s or a powder sachet with 450 billion CFU’s.
-The research is compelling:
+Visbiome contains the exact strains of Lactobacillus, Bifidobacterium, and Streptococcus thermophilus at the precise concentrations that made clinical headlines.
+It comes in capsules with 112.5 billion CFUs or powder sachets with 450 billion CFUs.
+The research backing this specific formulation is compelling:

-What sets VSL#3 apart is the sheer volume of quality research, multiple randomized controlled trials with real clinical outcomes, not just laboratory markers.
-If you're dealing with any inflammatory bowel condition, significant digestive issues or just finished a round of antibiotics, this should be at the top of your list.
+What sets Visbiome apart is the sheer volume of quality research conducted on this exact formulation—not just similar strains or "equivalent" products.
+When you're dealing with inflammatory bowel conditions, significant digestive issues, or recovery from antibiotics, this should be at the top of your list.

 Probiotic strains by Health Goal: